IEEE Long Island Section & Region 1 Awards

 Nominations

-Nominations for each of the 2010 Long Island Section awards must be submitted to the IEEE Long Island Section Awards Committee by 2010 December 10 in time for the annual Awards Ceremony held the following Spring.
-Each LI Section award recipient will receive a framed, custom-inscribed, award certificate during the ceremony.
+Nominations for each of the 2016 Long Island Section awards must be submitted to the IEEE Long Island Section Awards Committee by 2016 December 1 in time for the annual Awards Ceremony held the following Spring.
+Each LI Section award recipient will receive a custom-inscribed award plaque during the ceremony.

 > LI Award Nomination Form